DawnPaladin/hki-sitefinity-theme/README.md

 The classes included in our theme are as follows:

-- `no-margin-top`, `no-margin-bottom`: Widgets normally have margins, which create gaps between them.
-Use these widgets to remove the margins above or below the widget.
-(Since each widget usually has a margin above and a margin below it, if you you want to completely eliminate the gap between widgets, you'll need to apply no-margin-top to one and no-margin-bottom to the other.)
+- `no-margin-top`, `no-margin-bottom`: Widgets normally have margins, which create space between them.
+Use these classes to remove the margins above or below the widget.
+(Since each widget usually has a margin above and a margin below it, if you you want to completely eliminate the gap between widgets, you'll need to apply `no-margin-top` to one and `no-margin-bottom` to the other.)
 - `denest-list`: Makes the top level of a list not look like a list item.
 (Useful when the top level of the list is the list's title.)

 ## Finishing up